Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: Conclusion

 \section{Conclusion}

 In this study, we investigated the thermodynamic phase behavior of frustrated pyrochlore magnets \( R_2 \)Ir\(_2\)O\(_7\) (\( R = \) Dy, Ho) using Monte Carlo simulations by tuning the strength of the local static background field \( H_{\text{loc}}/J_{\text{eff}} \).
-Beyond the three known magnetic ground states, frustrated spin ice 2-in–2-out (2I2O) phase, frustrated fragmented 3-in–1-out/1-in–3-out (3I1O/1I3O) phase, and antiferromagnetic all-in–all-out (AIAO) phase, we discovered two emergent metastable phases ($\text{M}_{\text{I-II}}$ and $\text{M}_{\text{II-III}}$) that appear near the phase boundaries at finite temperatures.
-These metastable states exhibit high magnetic susceptibility, high entropy, and spatially mixed spin configurations of neighboring phases, consistent with enhanced magnetic fluctuations and configurational disorder.
+Beyond the three known magnetic ground states, frustrated spin ice 2-in–2-out (2I2O) phase, frustrated fragmented 3-in–1-out/1-in–3-out (3I1O/1I3O) phase, and antiferromagnetic all-in–all-out (AIAO) phase, we systematically studied the thermodynamic behavior and physical origin of two enhanced-entropy (EE) phases ($\text{EE}_{\text{I-II}}$ and $\text{EE}_{\text{II-III}}$) that appear near the phase boundaries at finite temperatures.
+These EE states exhibit high magnetic susceptibility, high entropy, and spatially mixed spin configurations of neighboring phases, consistent with enhanced magnetic fluctuations and configurational disorder.
 Our findings suggest that these states do not result from conventional energetic ordering but are stabilized by entropy through the minimization of free energy in regions of frustrated competition.
 Unlike typical ordered phases, they remain disordered yet thermodynamically robust across extended temperature and \( H_{\text{loc}}/J_{\text{eff}} \) ranges.
-This behavior demonstrates the pivotal role of entropy in shaping phase stability in frustrated systems and points to a new avenue for exploring entropic phases in correlated magnets.
+This demonstrates the pivotal role of entropy in governing phase stability in frustrated systems and opens a new avenue for exploring entropic phases in correlated magnets.